 I know teachers are prone to sinus trouble because they're exposed to more cold viruses than people in the general population, and sinus infections can start with a cold.
 However, my doctor told me that people with allergies are at greater risk of sinus infections too; basically, anything that causes tissue in the sinuses to swell can start the process.

 I decided to go back to my ear, nose, and throat doctor because I wanted to see if I was having any physical problems beyond the allergies.
 To help open the nasal passages, he recommended a nasal spray to ease the congestion, along with a mild steroid.
 This treatment made things a little better, but it wasnt enough.
-After two or three months, during which I had congestion and a runny nose almost constantly, we discussed INVALID ARTICLE ID.
+After two or three months, during which I had congestion and a runny nose almost constantly, we discussed sinus surgery.
 My doctor obviously didnt want to perform the surgery unless it was the only alternative; he didnt push it.
 During the procedure, he said, he could open up the sinuses around my eyes and along the cheek area by inserting instruments through the nose and carefully cutting away tiny bits of tissue and bone.
 My septum, which is the cartilage that separates the nostrils from one another, was also too far over on one side, making it very hard to breathe out of one of my nostrils.
-The plan was to fix this INVALID ARTICLE ID and fix my sinuses at the same time.
+The plan was to fix this deviated septum and fix my sinuses at the same time.